rzakutny/open-recent-comps-gui/README.md

 # open-recent-files-gui
- Added option to show foundry Nuke recent files in GUI menu panel
+ Added option for The Foundry Nuke to open recent opened comps in GUI menu